Addressing the Substance Abuse Crisis in Border Areas of Pulwama, Kashmir

 The Road Ahead

-The crisis in Hanumangarh is a microcosm of a larger national challenge.
+The crisis in Pulwama is a microcosm of a larger national challenge.
 With a pragmatic, partnership-driven approach, it is possible to turn a vicious cycle of despair into a virtuous cycle of hope, productivity, and national contribution

 Leverage Government Infrastructure